Errors in CORS policy application

-Cross-Origin Resource Sharing (CORS) is a mechanism for using HTTP headers to give access permission for specific resources that are on a different origin server to the document in use.
-However, a CORS policy can block a request from a resource located in a different domain other than the domain in use.
+Cross-Origin Resource Sharing (CORS) is a mechanism for using HTTP headers to give access permission for specific resources that are on a different origin server from the one the document is located.
+However, a CORS policy can block a request from a resource located in another domain different than the domain in use.

 Domains: